tgi-io/tgi-core/spec/README.md

 <blockquote><strong>Error: response callback is not a function</strong> thrown as expected
 </blockquote>
 #### notify()
-<p>The notify method sends a Request to the Interface.
-This can be the result of a request sent from the start() callback.</p>
+The notify method sends a Request to the Interface.
+This can be the result of a request sent from the start() callback.

 &nbsp;<b><i>must pass a Request object:</i></b>
 ```javascript
 new SurrogateInterface().notify();